 How to Get Weed Out Fast — Myths and Facts

 While there are products on the market that purport to cleanse your urine, there is no real way to get weed out of your system fast.
 Flushing your system with fluids will dilute your urine, but won’t necessarily remove the THC-COOH from your body.
 It simply takes time.

 All of these numbers are unique to different individuals.
 It is likely that marijuana testing kits will be improved in the very near future due to the greater accessibility of the drug.
 It will eventually be harder to avoid testing positive for marijuana, especially for regular users.

 The technology behind blood, urine and hair testing for THC and other illegal drugs has advanced significantly since testing became widespread in the 1980s.

-Flushing the body by fasting and drinking only water may also not remove cannabinoid chemicals from tissues.
-Nor will consuming certain foods, herbs or vitamin supplements warrant a negative marijuana test, especially if marijuana use was recent and particularly heavy.
+Flushing the body by fasting and drinking only water may not remove cannabinoid chemicals from tissues.
+Nor will consuming certain foods, herbs or vitamin supplements to warrant a negative marijuana test, especially if marijuana use was recent and particularly heavy.

 The one fact that is certain in regards to getting marijuana out of your system in order to pass a drug test is that only long-term abstinence guarantees a negative marijuana drug test result.